 Don’t forget you are leasing your housing, you do not own it.
 It is extremely important that you treat it with care to ensure the return of your security deposit.
 Be respectful of your neighbors, and keep noise to a minimum to avoid any fines.

 6. Paying Rent

 Make sure you know when your rent is due to avoid late fees.
 No matter which way you pay whether it is via cash, credit card, or check, you should always get a receipt upon payment.
 Save the receipt for your records.

 Arrange a walkthrough with your landlord.
 A walkthrough allows both you and your landlord to view the condition of the housing together.
 We recommend taking pictures and/or videos again upon move-out.
 If you move-out before the agreed upon date in your lease, be aware that you may forfeit your security deposit.

 If your housing was left in good condition, you should receive your deposit back.
 If outlined in your lease, a portion of your deposit may be nonrefundable.
 Talk to your landlord before you depart the U.S. about when and how the deposit will be returned.

 This list is not exhaustive and is only meant to summarize the rental the process.

 Housing options vary across the U.S., so some of the following options may not be available where you will intern or train.
 Consider how much you are willing to spend, if you wish to live alone or with others, and how far you are willing to commute each day.
-In addition to reading the following information, you can visit our website for more housing resources and guidance.

 A cost-efficient way to live in a large city like New York is to share an apartment with other people.
 You agree to divide responsibilities and payment of rent and bills.
 You may have your own bedroom or a shared bedroom, depending on the share arrangement.